The Immigration Law in Vietnam obliges foreigners staying or working in Vietnam to obtain visa and permits to comply with local regulations.

 A business visa in Vietnam, categorized as a DN business visa, is granted to foreigners who present an invitation letter from a business partner based in Vietnam.
-The so-called sponsor must sign and stamp an application dossier prior to foreigner’s arrival in the country.
+The so-called sponsor must sign and stamp an application dossier prior to a foreigner’s arrival in the country.

 Cekindo, as a Vietnam-based consulting company, can act as a sponsor and prepare an invitation letter for foreigners who do not have a Vietnamese sponsorship.